Azure/autorest.typescript/test/integration/generated/arrayConstraints/README.md

 ### ArrayConstraintsClient

-`ArrayConstraintsClient` is the primary interface for developers using the ArrayConstraintsClient library.
+`ArrayConstraintsClient` is the primary interface for developers using the ArrayConstraints client library.
 Explore the methods on this client object to understand the different features of the ArrayConstraints service that you can access.